Image: First News

 What is fake news?
 Propaganda, half-truths, jokes taken seriously, downright lies?
 Nicky Cox, editor in chief of First News, an award-winning national UK newspaper for children, offers this advice for parents

 If anything important happens, we'll soon hear about it.
-We might be on holiday, off the beaten track, but somehow news of tragedies, political resignations and celebrity scandals follows us wherever we go.
+We might be on holiday, off the beaten track, but somehow news of tragedies, political resignations and celebrity scandals follow us wherever we go.
 Now there’s a new and dangerous phenomenon: fake news.

 There’s always been 'biased news' or propaganda, but what’s different now is that the internet is part of the equation and we can't trust the evidence of our own eyes.
-A website may look professional, but does that company really exist and have the images been photoshopped?
+A website may look professional, but does that company really exist and have the images been Photoshopped?
 It’s hard to pin down facts in the virtual world.

 Stories never disappear from the web, they’re just archived.
 Social media can act like Chinese whispers, repeating and distorting facts to create sensational headlines.
 Clicks can represent big money to advertisers and if there is a juicy story, people will click and read.
 The news – true or false – is almost irrelevant.
 People like to be entertained.

 Children need to be protected because they don't always have the experience to distinguish between real news and fake news and, even more confusingly, there are stories with a kernel of truth but which have biased reporting.
 At First News, we check all our facts and then check them again.
-We’re also very careful to make sure that we present every side of an argument, so that our readers can make up their own mind.
+We’re also very careful to make sure that we present every side of an argument, so that our readers can make up their own minds.

-While censorship runs counter to our tradition of a free press, many people feel that search engines and social media platforms, particularly those used by children and young people, have a responsibility for the content that they host.
+While censorship runs counter to our tradition of a free press, many people feel that search engines and social media platforms, particularly those used by children and young people, have a responsibility for the content they host.
 Some providers are experimenting with technological solutions to see if it’s possible to use computer-generated algorithms to root out 'fake news' from genuine reporting.

 Facebook is taking a leaf out of Wikipedia's book and flagging dubious content with an alert which says: 'Disputed by third party fact-checkers.'
 They trialled it with a story that falsely claimed thousands of Irish people were taken to the USA as slaves.
-However, while Facebook, Google and others are considering these tools parents need to look for non-technical solutions and educate their children to be alert and media savvy.
+However, while Facebook, Google and others are considering these tools, parents need to look for non-technical solutions and educate their children to be alert and media savvy.